Chinese Communist Party Provincial Standing Committee: List

+As of July 2024, provincial-level Standing Committee members of the CCP shown below.

 Note: Hong Kong, Macau, and the territories that are controlled by the Republic of China are excluded from this list.

 Standing Committees below provincial level

 Below the provincial-level, all administrative jurisdictions down to the county level all have their respective Party Standing Committees (党委常务委员会 or 党委常委会 for short).
 Like their provincial counterparts, these committees serve as the de facto highest local leadership council of the Chinese Communist Party in any area of jurisdiction.
-The composition of the council can be compared to the Politburo Standing Committee, the de facto highest decision making body of the country, but is not exactly the same.
+The composition of the council can be compared to the Politburo Standing Committee, the de facto highest decision-making body of the country, but is not exactly the same.
 Local Standing Committees function as the highest policy making body within the party, but technically do not have executive powers of the government constitutionally.

 The Standing Committee should not be confused with a "Party Committee" (党委), which is a distinct institution.
 A local Party Committee is a body composed of a much larger number of officials compared to the Party Standing Committee.

 In general, the Party Standing Committee includes those concurrently holding the following positions: